How to Create Elementor Password-Protected Page In 5 Simple Steps?

 ✍️ Transparency Note: Methods & steps listed in this blog post do require you to install additional plugins (free & paid)

-Also, note that my blog is reader supported hence some of the links to products mentioned are affiliate links (won’t cost you anything extra) & it will basically help me keep the sidebar clean (free of advertisements).
+Also, note that my blog is reader supported hence some of the links to products mentioned are affiliate links (won’t cost you anything extra) but it helps keep the lights on at my home.

 Why Password Protect Your Pages?